pypa/packaging.python.org/source/overview.rst

 The best way to organize these application packaging options is by the way they depend on the target environment.
 That's how we'll approach the coming sections.

+..
+TODO: Another way of thinking about packaging solutions is by how much they include.
+All solutions include your code, plus some amount of your code's library and service dependencies.
+PEX includes Python libraries.
+RPM includes a list of dependencies on libraries and local services.
+Images can be built to include everything.

 Depending on a framework
 ^^^^^^^^^^^^^^^^^^^^^^^^